Los Angeles Employment Discrimination Lawyers

 Another effective type of indirect evidence is showing that there is a pattern of unfair treatment at work and that other co-workers with the same protected characteristics experienced negative treatment.

-Contact Us Employment Discrimination Attorneys
+Contact Los Angeles Employment Discrimination Attorneys for Free Case Consultation

 If you believe you have experienced unlawful discrimination at your work, contact our Los Angeles employment discrimination attorneys to assist you.
 You can call us (310) 575-2550 or email us using the contact form on this page for a free consultation and to find out more about your rights and potential claims.